malstrom82/water-meter-prioritization-ml/README.md

 ## Notes
 This repository contains the application and supporting components.
-A separate README describes installation and usage.
+A separate read.me.txt describes installation and usage.